core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Every operation performed by an Endpoint or Client on a resource directory SHOULD be mutually authenticated using Pre-Shared Key, Raw Public Key or Certificate based security.

+Consider te following threat: two devices A and B are managed by a single server.
+Both devices have unique, per-device credentials for use with DTLS to make sure that only parties with authorization to access A or B can do so.

+Now, imagine that a malicious device A wants to sabotage the device B. It uses its credentials during the TLS exchange.
+Then, it puts the endpoint name of device B. If the server does not check whether the identifier provided in the DTLS handshake matches the identifier used at the CoAP layer then it may be inclined to use the endpoint name for looking up what information to provision to the malicious device.

-Endpoints using a Certificate MUST include the Endpoint identifier as the Subject of the Certificate, and this identifier MUST be checked by a resource directory to match the Endpoint identifier included in the Registration message.
+Therfore, Endpoints MUST include the
+Endpoint identifier in the message, and this identifier MUST be checked by a resource directory to match the Endpoint identifier included in the Registration message.